retostauffer/python-colorspace/source/articles/manipulation_utilities.rst

 employed for this but HCL works particularly well because its coordinates capture the perceptual properties better than most other color models.

-The :py:func:`desaturate <colorspace.desaturate>` function converts any given hex color code to the corresponding HCL coordinates and sets the chroma to zero.
+The :py:func:`desaturate` function converts any given hex color code to the corresponding HCL coordinates and sets the chroma to zero.
 Thus, only the luminance matters which captures the "brightness" mentioned above.
 Finally, the resulting HCL coordinates are transformed back to